chille137/HarmonicComplexifier/README.md

 Each slider is composed by the following elements: <b>value</b>, <b>label</b> and the type <b>range</b> input with the so-called <b>thumb</b> (the small and movable indicator that users can interact with by clicking or dragging to set a specific value on the slider).
 These elements are wrapped together in a container for a better positioning of each entire slider.

 #### Input chords
-The user is allowed to choose the <b>note</b> and the <b>type</b> of note of each input chord by the means of two HTML <b>select</b> element:
+The user is allowed to choose the <b>note</b> and the <b>type</b> of note of each input chord by the means of two HTML <b>select</b> element; \
+by clicking on the arrow, a drop-down list of options is created and the user can choose only one value in this case.
 <p>
   <img src = "readmeImgs/select.png">
 </p>

-By clicking on the arrow, a drop-down list of options is created and the user can choose only one value in this case. \
-The input chords can be also selected using the <b>Preset menu</b>:
+The input chords can be also selected using the <b>Preset menu</b> which contains two other HTML <b>select</b> elements, the first one for the notes and the second one for the sequences:

 <p>
   <img src = "readmeImgs/preset.png">